ibm-cloud-docs/discovery-data/domain.md

     {: tip}

     For example, if you add a dictionary and choose to apply it to the `text` field of a collection, the documents in the collection are reprocessed.
 If the term `vehicle` is specified as a synonym of the `car` dictionary entry and occurs in the document text, `vehicle` is tagged as a mention of the `car` dictionary entry type.
 If a customer later searches for `car`, the passage that contains the `vehicle` mention is included in the search results.

+    If the field that you choose comes from a JSON file, after you apply the enrichment, the field data type is converted to an array.
+The field is converted to an array even if it contains a single value.
+For example, `"field1": "Discovery"` becomes `"field1": ["Discovery"]`.
+Only the first 50,000 characters of a custom field from a JSON file are enriched.
+    {: note}

 You can choose to apply resource-derived enrichments to your data later.
 Go to the *Manage collections* page, choose the collection where you want to apply the enrichment, and then open the **Enrichments** tab.
 Make sure the status of the enrichment shows that it is *Ready*, and then apply the enrichment to a field in the collection.